 This festival is free to the public.
 Besides the 250 artists, there will be continuous live entertainment, a 5k run, KidsWorld, a student art competition and student workshops.
 Saturday evening, there will be a free concert with local and regional acts.
 You can go to their website (www.melbournearts.org) for more information.
 Maybe we’ll see you there.

 Their Spring Arts Festival will be open from 9 am to 5:30 pm on Saturday, March 28, and Sunday from noon to 5.
 This will be our third appearance since 2015previous.
 It will be along historic Northeast 1st Street, between 2nd and 8th Avenues in the Northeast Gainesville Historic District.

-The college expects around 100,000 visitors to 190 artists.
-There will also be live music and dance performances.
-It is open from 9 am to 5:30 pm on Saturday and noon to 5 on Sunday.
-You can go to their website, www.sfcollege.edu/spring-arts/index for more information whe it becomes available.
+The college expects around 70 thousand visitors to 190 artists.
+Admission is free.
+There will also be live music and dance performances at the Actor’s Warehouse (619 NE 1st Street), just northeast of the information booth.
+You can go to their website, www.sfcollege.edu/spring-arts/, for more information as it becomes available.